Lawson (store): Origins in Ohio

 Circle K retains a large presence in Ohio to this day due to the enduring legacy of Lawson's, especially in Northeast Ohio and Columbus, primarily competing with Speedway.
 However, many of the former Lawson's stores under Dairy Mart in Pennsylvania closed during the late 1990s, and only a few survived by the time Circle K took over the locations.
 Much of this can be attributed to stronger competition in Pennsylvania from 7-Eleven and Altoona-based Sheetz, as well as UniMart and United Refining Company.
 Additionally, unlike in Ohio, Dairy Mart failed to invest in fuel sales at its Pennsylvania stores.
 Circle K retains a small presence in Western Pennsylvania today, but unlike Ohio is a non-factor in the area going up against Sheetz, 7-Eleven/Speedway, GetGo, and locally owned Coen Markets, though Couche-Tard would acquire GetGo in 2025 with initial plans to run it separate from Circle K.

 One enduring legacy that continues to the present day of Lawson's former American presence has been its chip dip.
 After initially continuing under the Lawson's name in the 17 years after the stores themselves rebranded to Dairy Mart, due to demand from consumers, Couche-Tard announced that Lawson's branded chip dip would continue to be sold no matter what the name of the store.
 Lawson's chip dip eventually expanded to include its availability at all Circle K locations in its Great Lakes division, including at stores that were never affiliated with Lawson's/Dairy Mart, and are still sold in Lawson's-era packaging except with the Circle K logo affixed near the nutrition label for copyright purposes.
-Following Couche-Tard finalizing its deal to buy GetGo, GetGo also started carrying Lawson's chip dip; however, locations that had to be divested to MAPCO by order of the Federal Trade Commission stopped carrying the chip dip since its a private label product of Circle K.
+Following Couche-Tard finalizing its deal to buy GetGo, GetGo also started carrying Lawson's chip dip; however, locations that had to be divested to MAPCO by order of the Federal Trade Commission stopped carrying the chip dip since it is a private label product of Circle K.